alevar/tiebrush/README.rst

     options:
       -h, --help            show this help message and exit --gtf GTF             annotation in a GFF/GTF format --cov COV             coverage in bedgraph format or a file containing a list of filenames with coverage in bedgraph for multiple samples.
-If a list is provided - the files should be in the same order as the splice junctions below (if provided)
-      --sj SJ               splice junctions in bed format or a file containing a list of filenames with splice junctions in bed format for multiple samples.
+If a list is provided - the files should be in the same order as the splice junctions below (if provided) --sj SJ               splice junctions in bed format or a file containing a list of filenames with splice junctions in bed format for multiple samples.
 If a list is provided - the files should be in the same order as the coverage tracks.
       -o OUTPUT, --output OUTPUT
                             Filename for the output figure.
 The format (png,svg, ...) will be automatically deduced based on the extension.
       --intron_scale INTRON_SCALE
                             Parameter regulating the scaling of the introns (Default: 20).
 Decreasing the integer value will scale introns down in size compared to exons.
       --exon_scale EXON_SCALE
                             Parameter regulating the scaling of the exons (Default: 1).
 Increasing the integer value will scale exons down in size compared to introns.
       --resolution RESOLUTION
                             Parameter regulates the smoothing factor of the coverage track (Default: 6).
-Increasing the value will increasing the smoothing by reducing the number of points on the coverage track.
+Increasing the value will increase the smoothing by reducing the number of points on the coverage track.
       --fig_width FIG_WIDTH
                             Width of the figure in inches (Default: 20).
       --fig_height FIG_HEIGHT